Open plan sitting/dining room/kitchen with wood-burning stove, fridge, electric hob and oven, dishwasher, microwave, etc

 Bathroom with bath and separate shower, WC and wash basin

-Utility room with washer-drier and freezer.
+Utility room with washing machine and tumble dryer

 Sports & Guest information